abdulkhader07/datapoint_practice/README.md

 4. Scalability

 ----
-# command for Django (which are written in command prompt)
+# Command for Django (which are written in command prompt)

 --> How to creatre a folder or project <-- <br>
 ```bash
 django-admin startproject newproject
 ```
 #here newproject is our folder or project name , so we can write any name <br><br>
-then enter inside that project to create an application
+--> then enter inside that project to create an application <--
 ```bash
 cd newproject
 ```